GeoffWilliams/pe_kit/README.md

     installer.
 The docker api needs to be installed into this environment:
     1.  cd /Applications/Kivy.app/Contents/Resources/venv
     2.  source bin/activate
-    3.  pip install docker-py datetime
+    3.  pip install docker-py python-dateutil

 **IMPORTANT! do not use zshell!!!**